COVID-19 Vaccine Availability

 As with other smoking or vaping products, smoking cannabis can significantly impact your lung health, damaging your lungs and increasing your risk for lung disease.
 It can also impact cell linings in your airways, which results in chronic cough, increased phlegm and acute bronchitis.

 Long-term cannabis use can also impact mental health.
-Though research is still developing, studies suggest it is associated with an increased risk of developing psychotic disorders such as schizophrenia.
+Though research is still developing, studies suggest it is associated with an increased risk of developing psychiatric disorders such as schizophrenia.
 It can trigger or worsen the psychotic symptoms of schizophrenia, like hallucinations, paranoia and psychosis.
 Scientists believe this may occur in individuals with a genetic mutation that makes them more susceptible to the effects of cannabis.

 Another potential conflict is with employers who use drug testing.
 Cannabis remains illegal under federal law, and it’s unclear how the justice system and employers will treat this issue going forward, according to Dr. Kim.
 Drug testing is problematic because the results of a drug test for cannabis are not necessarily indicative of your current state of sobriety or intoxication.
 This is because THC is different than alcohol in that it remains in the body and may produce a positive drug test long after its clinical effects have worn off.
 Additionally, there is no consistent definition of what level of THC in your system constitutes intoxication.
 Some states define it by nanograms per millimeter, and others by clinical exam.